Amazon Prime is an amazing service that we highly recommend.

 Yes, I did get a free 1-month Prime because my package didn’t arrive in 2 days even though it had the “2-day shipping guarantee.”

-Now, this usually this works if you are already a Prime member.
+Now, this usually works if you are already a Prime member.
 You just get a free month added to your membership.

 And technically you could do this over and over to get free Prime for a long time (although it’s highly unlikely that they roll with it.)